brittanyevans/SI508-FinalProject/README.md

 ## Testing
 The test suite ensures that article scraping, api calls, the database, and plotting is done as intended.
 Test this project by running `python3 test_media_proj.py`

+Reminder: MongoDB MUST be running!
+Tests use a local version of MongoDB.
+Start mongodb with the command `mongod` before running the tests.

 ## Project Requirements Met in this Project
  * Base Requirements